aryn-ai/sycamore/docs/source/welcome_to_sycamore/get_started.md

 `No changes at [datetime] sleeping`

-3. Go to the demo query UI at localhost:3000.
+3. Use the demo UI for conversational search.
+Using your internet browser, visit http://localhost:3000.
 You can interact with the demo UI while data is being added to the index, but the data won't all be available until the job is done.

+* Create a new conversation.
+Enter the name for your conversation in the text box in the left "Conversations" panel, and hit enter or click the "add convo" icon on the right of the text box.
+* Select your conversation, and then write a question into the text box in the middle panel.
+Hit enter.
+* Ask follow up questions.
+You'll see the actual results from the Sycamore's hybrid search for your question in the right panel, and the conversational search in the middle panel.

-Once this is complete, some sample questions to ask are:
+Once the data has been loaded, some sample questions to ask are:

 * Who are the most recent winners of the Sort Benchmark?
 * What are the hardware costs for ELSAR?
 Return as a table.